Syncano-Community/tic-tac-toe-example-app/README.md

 }
 ```

-When you look on `renderFields` method, you will see that the field can be disabled in few cases.
-One of them is checking who's turn it is.
-Do you remember `switchTurn` action?
+When you look at the `renderFields` method, you will see that the field can be disabled in a few cases.
+One of them is checking whose turn it is.
+Do you remember the `switchTurn` action?
 Great!
-Its updating players `Data Objects`.
-Because we have enabled listening on those `Data Objects` changes, both clients will be notified about those change.
-Thanks to this, only one player will be able to make a move.
+It is updating the players `Data Objects`.
+Because we have enabled listening on those `Data Objects` changes, both clients will be notified about the change.
+Because of this, only one player will be able to make a move at a time.

 ## Determining a winner
 Every game should have a winner!
 Fortunately the rules of this game are not complicated so we can define all winning cases (see the `src/Stores/Store.js` file):